 I have been researching fitness watches for several years.
 At first, I preferred the usual features such as calories, heart rate, and steps.
-However, an entry-level such as the Fitbit Inspire 2 fitness tracker can do more than monitoring your fitness.
-Check this easy-to-use and stylish fitness tracker on Amazon.
+However, an entry-level such as the Fitbit Inspire 2 fitness tracker can do more than monitor your fitness.
+Check out this easy-to-use and stylish fitness tracker on Amazon.

-For those who aren’t familiar, this health and fitness tracker is still one of the most popular and bestsellers on Amazon since it was launched in September 2020.
-A little bit slimmer than Charge 4, another top fitness tracker, the Inspire 2 battery lasts 10 days long and is more affordable.
+For those who aren’t familiar, this health and fitness tracker is still one of the most popular bestsellers on Amazon since it was launched in September 2020.
+A little bit slimmer than Charge 5, another top fitness tracker, the Inspire 2 battery lasts 10 days long and is more affordable.
 Although it lacks a color display it is user-friendly and straightforward.

 So, I gave Fitbit Inspire 2 a try and wanted to find out why it is still a top fitness tracker.
 Navigation can be a bit tricky at first until I got used to it.